foosel/foosel.github.io/content/about/index.md

 probably best known for being the creator and maintainer of [OctoPrint](https://octoprint.org), a web interface and print server for 3d printers.

-I know that a lot of people wonder how to pronounce my last name, so let's get this out of the way first.
+I know that a lot of people wonder how to pronounce my name, so let's get this out of the way first.
 Here's the IPA transcript: `[dʒiːna hɔʏsɡə]`.
+And since I'm aware that that was probably too nerdy, here's a recording of me saying it:

-And since I'm aware that that was probably too nerdy, [here's also a video of me saying it](https://twitter.com/foosel/status/1316753643077611520).
+{{< audio src="my_name" >}}

 Even though it may seem like it (and confuses a lot of people), no, that "ß" there is in fact not even remotely related to a B but is rather pronounced like a very sharp s -- it's called an Eszett and has a [quite interesting backstory](https://en.m.wikipedia.org/wiki/%C3%9F).